 Conclusions

-In men, factors associated with lower LSA score included older age, receipt of care, falls in the previous year, lower levels of wellbeing and poorer physical function.
-Average LSA scores were lower in women than men, and in women, only poorer physical function was associated with lower LSA score.
+In men, factors associated with lower LSA score included older age, receipt of care, not driving a car, lower levels of wellbeing and poorer physical function.
+Average LSA scores were lower in women than men, and in women only not driving a car and poorer physical function were associated with lower LSA score.
 These findings, using a multidimensional construct to assess mobility, provide support for sex-specificity in the determinants of LSM and thus inform novel approaches to improving mobility and health in older age.
+A potential association between lower LSA and impaired physical performance requires further research with a longitudinal design to determine direction of association.

 Declarations